Thomas Shillington: Career

+Shillington ran the Castleisland Linen Company for many years, and in 1897 inherited the business from his father.
+In 1908, he floated the company for £40,000.

+Personal life

 By his wife, his first cousin, Sarah, daughter of Thomas Averell Shillington (1800-1874), of Tavanagh House, Portadown, he had issue including a son, Thomas Averell Shillington, who took over the Castleisland Linen Company until its liquidation in 1929.
 His cousin (and nephew by marriage) was the politician David Graham Shillington, father of Chief Constable of the Royal Ulster Constabulary Graham Shillington.